blewws/SyntheticBiologicalLanguage/SBLSyntax.md

 	has been activated.
 Analogous to 'then' statement.
 * **Definition 7**
 	Operator: An operator is a DNA sequence that binds to a specific transcription factor, triggering or repressing transcription.
 It "checks" for the existence of a transcription factor.
+An operator can either be an enhancer (binds to an activator TF) or a silencer (binds to a repressor TF).
 	Analogous to 'if' statement.
 * **Definition 8**
 	Transcription factor: Binds to a specific promoter, triggering transcription.
 	TFs are what is being checked for following an 'if' statement.
-Can be an activator (presence triggers transcription) or a repressor (preesence represses transcription).
+Can be an activator (presence triggers transcription) or a repressor (presence represses transcription).
 * **Definition 9**
 	Transcribe: Function that places a gene sequence, surrounded by a start and stop codon, following the promoter.
 * **Definition 10**